-• Supplemental handbooks are available for some program- or centerspecific locations.
+Supplemental handbooks are available for some program- or centerspecific locations.

 Can't find an answer to your question?
-Connect with your friendly Starfish Family Service Guide, your teacher, or your Center Leader.
+Connect with your friendly Starfish Family Service Guide, your teacher, your home visitor, or your Center Leader.

 About Starfish Family Services

 Starfish is recognized as a champion for children and families who lack access to essential resources in metro Detroit.